neu-ece-esl/ai-prog-workshop/4-vibe/README.md

 - Organizing workshop participants into groups based on their interests
 - Developing a new Web application too hard to do in a short time, generate?
-- My Prompt for GitHub Copilot Agent Mode:
+- My Prompt for GitHub Copilot in VS Code in Agent Mode (Sonet 3.7):
   > Generate a web page to which session participants can login (just by name no authentication required).
 After logging in, each participant needs to select from one of the following interests:
       - Code Improvement and Teaching
       - Code Assistance with CoPilot
       - Script Generation
       - Agent Mode for Projects
     A coordinator (username admin) finishes the first phase (after all participants have logged in).
 Then participants are paired together based on interests into teams (Teams get named team-1, team-2 ...).
 Each team should contain 2-2 members.
 The participants should get their team name and team members displayed once the decision is done.
 Optionally, members in the tam should be able to chat with each other
+- Generated ... webpage works, but team assignment not communicated to participants
+  > The website worked and participants could login and state interests.
+However, once the admin selected "form teams" it gets the message "teams successfully formed" but the participants still see the status "waiting for team forming".
+- Generated ... noticed selections persist across restarts
+  > The application seems to remember state in between server sessions.
+If I start a new server, the results from the previous session are still there.
+How is persistent storage realized in this application across server restarts?
+- Data stored in JSON file.
+  > Generate a Makefile to start, stop and clean the server.
+- Done
-- [Chat](Chat.md) with the AI agent
+- Detailed [Chat](Chat.md) with the AI agent

 ---